frankban/django-endless-pagination/doc/usage.rst

 .. sectnum::

 Introduction
 ============

-This app may be used to provide Twitter-style ajaxed pagination.
-Future developments will add support for normal Digg-style pagination.
+This app can be used to provide ajaxed Twitter-style or Digg-style pagination.

 The initial idea, which has guided the development of this application, is to allow ajax pagination of web contents in very few steps, as done by